NuCivic/react-dash/README.md

   }
 }
 ```

-### Contexts
+(See Components, below, for how to configure individual components).
-Contexts holds the implementation of methods referenced from the store.
+## Contexts

-Technically they are javascript classes and it needs to be passed to the dashboard component during the instantiation.
+_Contexts_ are javascript classes that contain method implementations for handling data and other actions.

-To create a new context you need to extend the base class context by adding all the methods you need and then pass it to the dashboard during the instantiation.
+Create a new _context_ by extending the _context_ base class.
+You can add methods to the new context.
 ```javascript
 import Context from 'react-dashboard/Context';

 export default class AppContext extends Context {